rohittelgote23/spotify-clone/README.md

 # spotify-clone
-This is the spotify clone
+This is the spotify clone<br>
-i Built this webpage using Html Css and JavaScript.
+I Built this webpage using Html Css and JavaScript.